srmooney/Easel-Convert-Circles-to-Drill-Holes/description.md

-Replace selected shapes with a drill point placed at the center of the shape
+Replace selected circles with a drill point placed at the center.